japaric/steed/README.md

 [issue tracker]: https://github.com/japaric/steed/issues

+- We have an IRC channel on Mozilla network, #rust-steed, if you have any question!

 - We can't depend on the `libc` crate because that will make all our programs link to `libc`, `libm`, etc.